ckriewall/bootstrap-n-hooks/README.md

 # react2019

 A project for testing best practices in React.
+You can clone the repo for a working project, or perform the manual installation to practice scaffolding a modern app.

 ## Getting Started